LILY’S COOKING AND HOME

 Instructions

-• In a bowl combine 1/2 cup of flour, 1 cup of warm milk, 2 1/4 tsp of active dry yeast and 1 tbsp of sugar.
+In a bowl combine 1/2 cup of flour, 1 cup of warm milk, 1 1/2 tbsp of active dry yeast and 1 tbsp of sugar.
 Mix till well combined and cover with plastic wrap.
-Set aside to activate yeast for approximately 10 minutes.
+Set aside to activate yeast for approximately 15 minutes.

-• In a stand mixer add 3 1/2 cups of flour, 1 tsp of salt.
-Pour in all the mixture you had set aside, Including yeast and milk mixture with egg and sugar mixture.
-Also add 1 tbsp of Vanilla extract or if you want you can add orange zest instead .
+• Into the mixer add 3 1/2 cups of flour, 1 tsp of salt.
+Pour in the yeast mixture you had set aside.
+Also add 1 tbsp of Vanilla extract and add 1 tbsp of orange zest instead.
+Orange zest is optional but recommended

 • In the mean time take your golden raisins and soak them in hot water to soften and rehydrate.

-• Fold the dough from each direction and divide it into two equal parts.
-Shape it into a ball.
-No additional flour needed for this process.
-Place each dough ball into your mold.
-Let it sit in warm area for 1-2 hours or until the dough has about doubled in size.
+• No additional flour needed for this process.
+Using greased hands place enough dough into your mold to have it halfway into the mold.
+Let it sit in warm area for 1-2 hours or until the dough has about doubled in size and has risen to the top of the mold.

 • Pre heat your oven to 350 degrees.
 Brush each bread with egg wash.
 For the egg wash you will need 1 egg yolk with 3 tbsp of milk whisked together.
-Bake Bread for 30 minutes.
-If you decide to use smaller molds than 5x7 bread than bake for 20 minutes.
+Bake Bread for 30 -45minutes.
+Depending on the size of your mold.
+Use a toothpick to check if the center of the bread is done.
+If you decide to use smaller molds than 5x7 bread then bake for 20 minutes.

 • Now lets make the Icing for the Bread.
 Using 1 left over egg white add 1 1/3 of powder sugar to it and 2 tbsp of lemon juice. mix well till combined and tick.
 Spead all over the top of each bread and top it with sprinkles of your choice.
 This is definitely the fun part to do for kid.
 Hope you Enjoy!